rafalzuk/CNN-Project/README.md

 - neurons in fully connected layer 2

 ## RESULTS
-The fully trained model incorporating the optimised hyperparameters, obtains overall 96% accuracy in distinguishing between the 4 types of brain conditions (3 tumor types and 1 healthly state).
+The fully trained model incorporating the optimised hyperparameters, obtains overall 96% accuracy in distinguishing between the 4 types of brain conditions, with even 99 % accuracy in classes such as no-tumor.